 - Know your target audience – Is the new trend likely to appeal to them or will they turn away?
 This is where your testing data comes in handy.

 - Does following the trend make good business sense? – It takes solid market research to know the difference between a real trend and a fad.

 Every day there is a new “killer app” or strategy that will increase conversions, sales, or another marketing metric.
 It’s an overwhelming task to set everything up the first time let alone keep everything current.
-Social media and email are not new but leveraging new ways to harness their power are ever changing.
+Social media and email are not new but effective ways of leveraging and harnessing their power are ever-changing.

-If you want to know more on how to improve conversions by leveraging digital marketing trends, we’re here to help.
-At Eventige we have the talent and experience to keep your eCommerce site up-to-date and generate more income.
+If you want to know more on how to improve conversions by leveraging digital marketing trends, research which ones work for businesses in your niche or reach out to a marketing agency that has the talent and experience to keep your eCommerce site up-to-date and generate more income.